jydada/CCA-DIAG/README.md

 ![image](https://github.com/jydada/CCA-DIAG/blob/main/doc/fig1.png)

+## Links to the code and sample:
-This is the official PyTorch implementation of CCA-DIAG.
+This link is the official PyTorch implementation of CCA-DIAG.
 The repository can be used for testing CCA-DIAG and to process WSI-level classification for cervical cancer screening.
 Considering the huge size of the data, personal information protection, patient privacy regulation, and medical institutional data regulatory policies, we prepare a subset of the data for verification and validation.

-## Links to the code and sample:
 - [CCA-DIAG](https://drive.google.com/drive/folders/1a1LjZ779uyJx3gs7OJ4K1DCrwaoeACWy?usp=drive_link)

 ## Operating environment: